Lipairui/Text-semantic-similarity/README.md

 Since semantic similarity labeling is difficult and time consuming, unsupervised semantic similarity caculating is useful.
 I choose four models to calculate semantic vectors of texts, then utilize cosine distance to calculate similarity.
 ## How to use?
+Prepare your data: pairs of sentence/paragraphs in two txt files
 Command: excute.py text1_path text2_path res_path -l en/cn
 You can run excute.py with -h to get information about arguments details.
 ## How to change model setting?